gdusbabek/collene/README.md

 ## Bugs That I Know About

 1. Exception when trying to run the tests twice in a row.
 Should be easy fix; I just haven't done it.
-1. Can't run the cassandra test right after the memory test.
+1. <strike>Can't run the cassandra test right after the memory test.
 IndexWriter complains about not being able to acquire a lock.
-This is troubling because it means there is some shared state that I'm not aware of.
+This is troubling because it means there is some shared state that I'm not aware of.</strike>
+1. <strike>Setting the file length on a metadata instance will quickly become a bottleneck.
+The lengths can be kept and updated in memory until the file is flushed, at which time the metadata can be written.
+This is currently happening whenever a batch of documents are added to the index.
+No file length reads are happening, so there the right course will be to update in memory, then flush when the IndexWriter is committed.</strike>

 ## So Then...

 ### Things that need to be verified or implemented and then verified

-1. Point a reader at an existing database and do a query.
+1. Point a reader at an existing database and do a query. (fails because writing never relinquishes the lock?)
-1. Verify that locks are removed when a writer is closed.
+1. Verify that locks are removed when a writer is closed. (sensing a pattern here?)
-1. Look at a way to implement `Directory.listFiles()`, probably using a long row.
+1. Look at a way to implement `Directory.listAll()`, probably using a long row.
 (Let's face it, if this grows to millions of entries, you have other problems.)
 1. Document retrieval.

 ### Questions that might help me figure a few things out.

-1. How often and in what contexts is `Directory.listFiles()` used (just when opening a reader? who knows?)
 1. When does a doc get its id.
 Could I store that in some other place to have quicker document retrieval?

 ### Things I haven't thought too deeply about, but may be a problem.